-If eligibility relief is not granted to winter sport athletes, recruits can expect the recruiting process to continue on as normal, just without the in-person contact through April 15.
+If eligibility relief is not granted to winter sport athletes, recruits can expect the recruiting process to continue on as normal, just without the in-person contact through at least May 31 15, 2021.
 If winter sports are offered eligibility relief, college coaches may change their recruiting game plan and student-athletes will be vying for a spot on a very different roster than expected.

 Will colleges host camps in the winter or spring?